rubyconfig/config/README.md

 ### Validation

-With Ruby 2.1 or newer, you can optionally define a [schema](https://github.com/dry-rb/dry-schema) or [contract](https://github.com/dry-rb/dry-validation) using [dry-rb](https://github.com/dry-rb) to validate presence (and type) of specific config values.
+With Ruby 2.1 or newer, you can optionally define a [schema](https://github.com/dry-rb/dry-schema) or [contract](https://github.com/dry-rb/dry-validation) (added in `config-2.1`) using [dry-rb](https://github.com/dry-rb) to validate presence (and type) of specific config values.
+Generally speaking contracts allow to describe more complex validations with depencecies between fields.

-If you provide either validation option they (both if provided) will automatically be used to validate your config.
-If validation fails it will raise a `Config::Validation::Error` containing a nice message with information about all the mismatches between the schema and your config.
+If you provide either validation option (or both) it will automatically be used to validate your config.
+If validation fails it will raise a `Config::Validation::Error` containing information about all the mismatches between the schema and your config.

 Both examples below demonstrates how to ensure that the configuration has an optional `email` and the `youtube` structure with the `api_key` field filled.
-The Contract adds an additional rule.
+The contract adds an additional rule.

 #### Contract